Andrei0872/my-dev-notes/articles/exploring-formsmodule.md

 }
 ```

-we can deduce that if we pass an object, the value could be `'1: Object'`.
+we can deduce that if we pass an object, the value will be something like `'1: Object'`.
+If we pass a primitive value, like the name of a city, the will be: `0: 'NY'`

 It is important to notice that when you change the value of the `<select>`(by using `FormControl.setValue(arg)`), if arg is an object, you must make sure it is the same object that you've passed to `<option [ngValue]="arg"></option>`.
 That's because, by default, `SelectControlValueAccessor.writeValue(obj)`, it will use the `===` to identify the selected `option`.